Respect: What is it, types, examples, learn and teach respect

 2. Respect yourself

-If others see that you respect yourself, they will also consider and appreciate you and your needs.
+If others see that you have this, they will also consider and appreciate you and your needs.
 Consider yourself a priority.

 3. Use body language